abimunoz/bluevr/readme.md

 Create a `.env` for storing environmental variables.
 They'll be automatically loaded at the top of `server.js`

-# Auth
+# Sessions

-Logging in with Github assumes a callback URL to 'http://127.0.0.1:3000/auth/callback' and the following environmental variables:

-- GITHUB_CLIENT_ID
-- GITHUB_CLIENT_SECRET
-- BASE_URL should be set to http://localhost:3000
+Data can be set and get with `req.session`